astro-otter/otter/paper/paper.md

 # Summary
 The Open mulTiwavelength Transient Event Repository (or "OTTER") is a new catalog of published transient metadata and photometry.
-Here we present a thick Python wrapper on the RESTful application programming interface (API) built-in to the OTTER backend database (hereafter the "OTTER API").
-Since the OTTER backend is built on the document database ArangoDB, using the RESTful API directly requires learning the Arango Query Language (AQL).
+Here we present a thick Python wrapper on the REpresentational State Transfer (REST) application programming interface (API) built-in to the OTTER backend database (hereafter the "OTTER API").
+Since the OTTER backend is built on the document database ArangoDB, using the REST API directly requires learning the Arango Query Language (AQL).
 Since AQL has a niche user base, OTTER users unfamiliar with it may face a roadblock to programmatic access to OTTER.
 To overcome this barrier, we created the OTTER Python API to make programmatic access easy and fast.
-In addition to wrapping the RESTful API, the OTTER Python API also provides additional methods for 1) Converting the stored photometry in standard units; 2) Helper methods for querying additional astronomy database services; and 3) Methods for quickly plotting the photometry stored in OTTER.
+In addition to wrapping the REST API, the OTTER Python API also provides additional methods for 1) Converting the stored photometry in standard units; 2) Helper methods for querying additional astronomy database services; and 3) Methods for quickly plotting the photometry stored in OTTER.